Prime Minister of Hungary

-The prime minister of Hungary (Magyarország miniszterelnöke) is the head of government of Hungary.
-The prime minister and the Cabinet are collectively accountable for their policies and actions to the Parliament, to their political party and ultimately to the electorate.
-The current holder of the office is Viktor Orbán, leader of the Fidesz – Hungarian Civic Alliance, who has served since 29 May 2010.
+The prime minister of Hungary (Magyarország miniszterelnöke, lit. 'minister-president of Hungary') is the head of government of Hungary.
+The prime minister and the Cabinet are collectively accountable for their policies and actions to the National Assembly, which is directly elected by universal suffrage at least once every four years.
+The current holder of the office is Péter Magyar, who has served since 9 May 2026.

-According to the Hungarian Constitution, the prime minister is nominated by the president of Hungary and formally elected by the National Assembly.
+According to the Fundamental Law of Hungary, the prime minister is nominated by the president of Hungary and formally elected by the National Assembly.
 Constitutionally, the president is required to nominate the leader of the political party that wins a majority of seats in the National Assembly as prime minister.
-If there is no party with a majority, the president holds an audience with the leaders of all parties represented in the assembly and nominates the person who is most likely to command a majority in the assembly, who is then formally elected by a simple majority of the assembly.
-In practice, when this situation occurs, the prime minister is the leader of the party winning a plurality of votes in the election, or the leader of the senior partner in the governing coalition.
+When there is no party with a majority, the president holds an audience with the leaders of all parliamentary parties and nominates the person most likely to command a majority in the Assembly; the Assembly then elects this person with a simple majority.
+Historically, when this situation has occurred, the prime minister has been the leader of the party that won a plurality of votes in the election or the leader of the governing coalition's senior partner party.

+Since 2026, the Fundamental Law limits the premiership to a maximum of eight years, equivalent to two parliamentary terms in office, regardless of consecution.